bmsCoreFacility/protocols/proteomics/ffpeTissueWholeProteomeAnalysis.md

     4. Reconstitute the beads in 1mL of water with pipetting and place back on the magnetic rack.
 After the beads settle, discard the supernatant.
     5. Repeat the above rinse one additional time for a total of 2 rinses.
     6. Reconstitute the beads in 500uL of water.
 This is your bead stock (100ug/uL) and it can be stored at +4C indefinitely.
- 15. To a fresh 2mL tube for each sample, add 5uL of SP3 bead stock, 50ug of your lysate, and water to 100uL of total volume.
+ 15. To a fresh 2mL tube for each sample, add 5uL of SP3 bead stock, 5uL of 20ng/uL Enolase standard, 50ug of your lysate, and water to 100uL of total volume.
 Mix by gentle shaking.
 The remaining lysate can be stored at -80C for validation assays (e.g. Western blotting), or as a backup sample if your protein digestion fails.
  16. Add 200uL of SP3 binding solution to each tube of protein lysate and incubate at +37C for 5-minutes with shaking at 800rpm.
  17. During the above incubation, prepare your digestion mixture.
      1. Reconstitute a 100ug trypsin using 100uL of 50mM acetic acid.